Treatment-Naive Genotype 2 Without Cirrhosis

 Glecaprevir/Pibrentasvir

-ENDURANCE-2 was a randomized, double-blind, placebo-controlled trial of the daily fixed-dose combination of glecaprevir (300 mg)/pibrentasvir (120 mg) administered as three 100 mg/40 mg fixed-dose combination pills for 12 weeks among 302 genotype 2-infected treatment-naive or -experienced participants.
-Treatment-experienced patients included those previously treated with interferon or peginterferon ± ribavirin, or sofosbuvir plus ribavirin ± peginterferon.
-Patients randomized to placebo later received open-label treatment with glecaprevir/pibrentasvir for 12 weeks.
-Among 202 patients randomized to active treatment, 70% (141/202) were treatment naive and none had cirrhosis.
+ENDURANCE-2 was a randomized, double-blind, placebo-controlled trial of the daily fixed-dose combination of glecaprevir (300 mg)/pibrentasvir (120 mg) administered as three 100 mg/40 mg fixed-dose combination pills for 12 weeks among 302 genotype 2-infected treatment-naive or treatment-experienced participants.
+Treatment-experienced participants included those previously treated with interferon or peginterferon ± ribavirin, or sofosbuvir plus ribavirin ± peginterferon.
+Participants randomized to placebo later received open-label treatment with glecaprevir/pibrentasvir for 12 weeks.
+Among 202 participants randomized to active treatment, 70% (141/202) were treatment naive and none had cirrhosis.
 The SVR12 rates were 99% and 100% by intention-to-treat and modified intention-to-treat analysis, respectively.
 There were no virologic failures.
 One participant who achieved SVR4 was lost to follow-up before the SVR12 evaluation.
 There was no effect of baseline RASs on SVR12 rate.
-Overall, therapy was well tolerated and the adverse event profile was not different compared to placebo (Asselah, 2018b).
+Overall, therapy was well tolerated and the adverse event profile was not different compared with placebo (Asselah, 2018b).

 A shorter duration of glecaprevir/pibrentasvir for 8 weeks was evaluated in the SURVEYOR-II, part 4 study.
-This was a single-arm, phase 2 study that evaluated glecaprevir/pibrentasvir for 8 weeks among 203 treatment-naive or -experienced patients (previously treated with interferon or peginterferon ± ribavirin, or sofosbuvir plus ribavirin ± peginterferon) with genotype 2, 4, 5, or 6 infection without cirrhosis.
-Of the 142 genotype 2-infected patients, 137 (96%) were treatment naive.
-Among the treatment-naive, genotype 2-infected participants, 135/137 (99%) achieved SVR12.
+This was a single-arm, phase 2 study that evaluated glecaprevir/pibrentasvir for 8 weeks among 203 treatment-naive or treatment-experienced participants (previously treated with interferon or peginterferon ± ribavirin, or sofosbuvir plus ribavirin ± peginterferon) with genotype 2, 4, 5, or 6 infection without cirrhosis.
+Of the 142 participants with genotype 2 infection, 96% (137/142) were treatment naive.
+Among the treatment-naive, participants with genotype 2 infection, 99% (135/137) achieved SVR12.
 The presence of baseline RASs had minimal effect on SVR12 rates.
-Fifty-three of 126 (42%) treatment-naive and -experienced participants with genotype 2 had the L31M RAS within the NS5A gene at baseline.
-Fifty-one of 53 (96%) of these participants achieved SVR12 (Asselah, 2018b).
+Forty-two percent (53/126) of treatment-naive and treatment-experienced participants with genotype 2 had the L31M RAS within the NS5A gene at baseline.
+Ninety-six percent (51/53) of these participants achieved SVR12 (Asselah, 2018b).

-While not a head-to-head comparison, the results of ENDURANCE-2 and SURVEYOR-II, part 4 indicate that glecaprevir/pibrentasvir administered for 8 or 12 weeks is highly efficacious among genotype 2-infected, treatment-naive patients without cirrhosis.
-In an integrated analysis of 297 DAA-naive, noncirrhotic patients with genotype 2 infection treated with 8 weeks of glecaprevir/pibrentasvir in 6 phase 2 or 3 clinical trials, SVR12 was 98% (252/257) (Naganuma, 2019).
-Additionally, a real-world cohort of treatment-naive, noncirrhotic genotype 2 patients from Italy treated with glecaprevir/pibrentasvir for 8 weeks achieved an SVR rate of 98% (173/175) (D’Ambrosio, 2019).
+While not a head-to-head comparison, the results of ENDURANCE-2 and SURVEYOR-II, part 4 indicate that glecaprevir/pibrentasvir administered for 8 weeks or 12 weeks is highly efficacious among treatment-naive persons with genotype 2 infection without cirrhosis.
+In an integrated analysis of 297 DAA-naive persons with genotype 2 infection without cirrhosis treated with 8 weeks of glecaprevir/pibrentasvir in 6 phase 2 or 3 clinical trials, SVR12 rate was 98% (252/257) (Naganuma, 2019).
+Additionally, a real-world Italian cohort of treatment-naive persons with genotype 2 infection without cirrhosis treated with glecaprevir/pibrentasvir for 8 weeks achieved an SVR rate of 98% (173/175) (D’Ambrosio, 2019).
 A meta-analysis of real-world cohorts that examined glecaprevir/pibrentasvir treatment response among adults demonstrated SVR12 rates of 99.0% (n=274) and 98.0% (n=29) among participants with genotype 2 infection without or with compensated cirrhosis, respectively, with 8 weeks of treatment (Lampertico, 2020).

 Sofosbuvir/Velpatasvir

-The daily fixed-dose combination of sofosbuvir (400 mg)/velpatasvir (100 mg) for 12 weeks was approved by the FDA for the treatment of genotype 2 infection in patients without cirrhosis or with compensated cirrhosis.
-ASTRAL-2 compared 12 weeks of sofosbuvir/velpatasvir to 12 weeks of sofosbuvir plus ribavirin in 266 treatment-naive and -experienced patients without cirrhosis or with compensated cirrhosis.
-The study showed superior efficacy of sofosbuvir/velpatasvir (SVR12 99% vs 94%); (Foster, 2015a).
-ASTRAL-1 also included 104 genotype 2 treatment-naive and -experienced participants without cirrhosis or with compensated cirrhosis, all of whom achieved SVR12 (Feld, 2015).
-Pooled analysis of all genotype 2 patients in ASTRAL-1 and ASTRAL-2 demonstrated 100% SVR12 in participants with compensated cirrhosis (29/29) and 99% SVR12 in treatment-naive participants (194/195).
-Among patients with genotype 2 receiving sofosbuvir/velpatasvir, the presence of baseline NS5A or NS5B RASs was not associated with virologic failure (Asselah, 2018).
+The daily fixed-dose combination of sofosbuvir (400 mg)/velpatasvir (100 mg) for 12 weeks was approved by the FDA for the treatment of persons with genotype 2 infection without cirrhosis or with compensated cirrhosis.
+ASTRAL-2 compared 12 weeks of sofosbuvir/velpatasvir to 12 weeks of sofosbuvir plus ribavirin in 266 treatment-naive and treatment-experienced persons without cirrhosis or with compensated cirrhosis.
+The study showed superior efficacy of sofosbuvir/velpatasvir (SVR12 rates of 99% versus 94%); (Foster, 2015a).
+ASTRAL-1 also included 104 treatment-naive and treatment-experienced participants with genotype 2 infection without cirrhosis or with compensated cirrhosis, all of whom achieved SVR12 (Feld, 2015).
+Pooled analysis of all participants with genotype 2 infection in ASTRAL-1 and ASTRAL-2 demonstrated 100% SVR12 rate in participants with compensated cirrhosis (29/29) and 99% SVR12 rate in treatment-naive participants (194/195).
+Among participants with genotype 2 infection receiving sofosbuvir/velpatasvir, the presence of baseline NS5A or NS5B RASs was not associated with virologic failure (Asselah, 2018).

-The POLARIS-2 phase 3 study randomized DAA-naive patients to 8 weeks of sofosbuvir (400 mg)/velpatasvir (100 mg)/voxilaprevir (100 mg) versus 12 weeks of sofosbuvir/velpatasvir.
-Fifty-three patients with genotype 2 were included in the sofosbuvir/velpatasvir arm and all achieved SVR12 (100%).
-This study confirms the high efficacy and safety of this 12-week regimen in patients with genotype 2 infection (Jacobson, 2017).
+The POLARIS-2 phase 3 study randomized DAA-naive persons to 8 weeks of sofosbuvir (400 mg)/velpatasvir (100 mg)/voxilaprevir (100 mg) versus 12 weeks of sofosbuvir/velpatasvir.
+Fifty-three participants with genotype 2 infection were included in the sofosbuvir/velpatasvir arm and all achieved SVR12 (100%).
+This study confirms the high efficacy and safety of this 12-week regimen in persons with genotype 2 infection (Jacobson, 2017).